sashkatap/Web_Parsing/README.md

 # Web parsing studying

-Here are examples of my scraping with libraries and frameworks:
+Here are examples of my studying parsing tasks with libraries and frameworks:

 ## Libraries requests & BeautifulSoup (bs4)

-[bs4.ipynb](https://github.com/sashkatap/scraping/blob/main/bs4.ipynb) - I scraped [the studing site](https://books.toscrape.com/) containing many books.
+[bs4.ipynb](https://github.com/sashkatap/scraping/blob/main/bs4.ipynb) - I parsed [the studing site](https://books.toscrape.com/) containing many books.
 My goal was to get all 20 books from a page.

-[bs4_pages.ipynb](https://github.com/sashkatap/scraping/blob/main/bs4_pages.ipynb) - In the next case I scraped all books from all pages of [the site](https://books.toscrape.com/).
+[bs4_pages.ipynb](https://github.com/sashkatap/scraping/blob/main/bs4_pages.ipynb) - In the next case I parsed all 20 books from all 50 pages of [the site](https://books.toscrape.com/).

 ## Scrapy framework